-This enticing walk in northern England runs from St. Bees on the Irish Sea to Robin Hood’s Bay on the North Sea, crossing through three distinct national parks: the Lake District, the Yorkshire Dales, and the North York Moors.
-The official length is 192 miles, although we took a few side trips (planned or otherwise) and ended up at 206 miles.
+This enticing walk across northern England runs from St. Bees on the Irish Sea to Robin Hood’s Bay on the North Sea, crossing through three distinct national parks: the Lake District, the Yorkshire Dales, and the North York Moors.
+I had walked the Coast to Coast (C2C) Path the previous year, but in the reverse direction.
+When three of my friends heard about that adventure, they eagerly asked if I would walk it again, but including them.
+It took me about one second to respond with a resounding “Yes!”
+This time, however, we would walk the direction (west to east) taken by most hikers since it places the prevailing wind at the hikers’ backs.
+The hike’s official length is 192 miles, although we took a few side trips (planned or otherwise) and ended up at 206 miles.
 With no rest days and at a leisurely pace, we stretched a 13-day walk to 17 days.
-An abundance of pleasant places to take tea-breaks and charming B&Bs added to the ambiance of the experience.
-In the evenings, the cozy pubs often found hikers sharing their day’s adventures over a pint.
-I had walked the Coast to Coast the year before in the reverse direction, so when three of my hiking friends heard about my adventure, they asked if I would do it again with them.
-It took me about 1 second to respond with a resounding, “Yes!! ” This time, however, we walked the traditional (west to east) direction which keeps the prevailing wind at one’s back and is taken by most hikers.
-A bonus of this hike’s popularity is that you see the same people day after day, and, by the end of the hike, we had gained several lifelong friends!
-I highly recommend this walk to get your feet wet (and they will get wet) in the world of long distance walking.
+An abundance of pleasant places to take tea-breaks during the days and charming B&Bs every night added to the ambiance of the experience.
+In the evenings, cozy pubs often found hikers sharing their day’s adventures over a pint.
+A bonus of this particular hike is that you might see the same people day after day.
+By the end of the hike, we had gained several lifelong friends!
+I highly recommend this walk to “get your feet wet” (and they will get wet) in the world of long-distance walking.